William Duncombe, 2nd Baron Feversham: Marriage and children

-A Grade II* listed monument to Lord Feversham ' erected by his tenantry, friends and relations, who cherish his memory with affection and gratitude' stands in the middle of the market square of Helmsley, North Yorkshire.
+The Grade II* listed Feversham Monument, "erected by his tenantry, friends and relations, who cherish his memory with affection and gratitude" stands in the middle of the market square of Helmsley, North Yorkshire.
 The monument (by Sir George Gilbert Scott) reportedly cost £800 raised by public subscription; the statue it houses cost £600 and was paid for by the Duncombe family.